-27.1 Introduction: This course is designed to provide a solid academic base to the understanding and development of midwifery care.
+Introduction: This course is designed to provide a solid academic base to the understanding and development of midwifery care.
 Graduates of this course will be expected to provide quality midwifery care and promote and develop excellence in their practice setting.
 The course provides advanced study in research methods, in addition to advancing the theoretical and practical aspects of management, clinical practice and education in midwifery.

-- 1. Registration as a midwife with An Bord Altranais, or in the case of international applicants, be registered as a professional midwife who is entitled to practice as a qualified or registered midwife in their own country. - 2.
-A minimum of one-year full-time recent clinical midwifery practice since registration as a midwife.
-And - 3.
-Hold an honours degree in midwifery or a related discipline or equivalent professional and academic qualification; or - 4.
+- 1. Registration as a midwife with the Nursing and Midwifery Board of Ireland, or, in the case of international applicants, registration as a professional midwife who is entitled to practice as a qualified or registered midwife in their own country. - 2.
+A minimum of one-year full-time recent clinical midwifery practice since registration as a midwife; and - 3.
+An Honors Bachelor degree in midwifery or a related discipline or equivalent professional and academic qualification; or - 4.
 Otherwise satisfy the course committee that they have the ability to complete and benefit from the course. - 27.3 Duration: Two-years, part-time or one-year, full-time. - 27.4 Course structure: The course will commence with one full study week followed by one to two study days per week.
-Modules specific to particular strands on the course must be completed.

-27.5 Modules and European Credit Transfer System (ECTS): M.Sc.
-Midwifery modules:

-ECIS

-Theory and Practice of Enquiry Methods for Health Care 10

-Ethics and Law in Health Care 10

-Advancing the Theoretical Foundations of Midwifery 10

-Situating Midwifery and Maternity Care in Ireland Today 10

-Women Centred Maternity Care in Ireland 10

-Advancing Midwifery Practice 10

-Dissertation 30
+Modules specific to particular strands on the course must be completed. - 27.5 Modules and European Credit Transfer System (ECTS): Theory and Practice of Enquiry Methods for Health Care (10 credits) Ethics and Law in Health Care (10 credits) Advancing the Theoretical Foundations of Midwifery (10 credits) Situating Midwifery and Maternity Care in Ireland Today (10 credits) Women-Centred Maternity Care in Ireland (10 credits) Advancing Midwifery Practice (10 credits) Dissertation (30 credits)

-The M.Sc. is the equivalent of 90 ECTS, and the P.Grad.Dip. is the equivalent of 60 ECTS.
+The M.Sc. carries 90 ECTS credits, and the P.Grad.Dip. carries 60 ECTS credits.